elastic/securitylabs-thrunting-tools/README.md

 - `url-encode`, a tool to encode common character or all special characters to urlencoded strings
 - `zlib-compress`, a tool to perform zlib compression/deflation on the command line
 - `zlib-decompress`, a tool to perform zlib decompression/inflation on the command line
+- `zlib-deflate`, an alias for zlib-compress
+- `zlib-decompress`, an alias for zlib-decompress
+- `unmap-pe`, processes a PE binary, removing the memory mapping.
+Useful for analyzing process memory dumps

 ## Installation